JohnGu9/AnimatedSize/README.md

   heightFactor={/* set your factor */}
   style={{
     overflow: 'visible',
-    display:'flex', /* use flex as possible as you can, block usually do not work well */ position:'relative',
-    /* Don't override width or height or transition if you want animation to work properly */ }}>
+    display:'flex',
+    position:'relative',
+    /* If you just want animation on height, don't override height prop in the style but it is ok to override width.
+The same goes for the other way around. */
+    }}>
   {/* your element */}
 </AnimatedSize>